Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 (or you can substitute `local` with the name of whatever `config/*.sh` environment file you're using.

+## Linting

+`make run` also runs the govuk linter against any changed files within the features directory before running the tests.

+Run the linter by itself with `make lint`.

+To automagically correct any changes the linter suggests run `bundle exec govuk-lint-ruby features --diff -a`.

+Further info about the govuk linter can be found [here](https://github.com/alphagov/govuk-lint).

 ## Setting up your local environment with Docker Compose to run functional tests against